godot-escoria/escoria-demo-game/docs/terrain.md

 Caveat: for some reason this method is currently very slow, so having many NPCs move around will probably kill performance.

+## Lighting by lightmap

+Reading pixels is, for whatever reason, slow.
+It is necessary for lightmaps, and scalemaps if you use them.
+To mitigate the performance problems, there's a script `lightmap_area.gd` which you would attach to an `Area2D` and draw its polygon or shape around the part of your lightmap that actually contains information.

 ## Dynamic navigation